Fade (Staind song): Composition and themes

-The song maintains a standard verse-chorus song structure, with a bridge prior to the final chorus.
+The hard rock song maintains a standard verse-chorus song structure, with a bridge prior to the final chorus.
 The verses contains strummed, clean electric guitar notes being played, before expanding into loud, harmonized, distorted guitar parts.
 Rolling Stone described the song as having the heavy, minor key guitar riffs of nu metal, but that Lewis's dramatic vocal delivery made the music more comparable to the work of (alternative metal) band Alice in Chains than (nu metal) band Korn.

 Lyrically, Lewis describes the song as being about parental neglect, namely his belief that "parents, on the whole, have forgotten how to be parents".
 He explains the lyrics of, "I just needed someone to talk to/You were just too busy with yourself," were about him feeling as if he had no one to turn to while growing up as a child.

 Reception

 Spin, in its dedicated song review, praised the track for being "another moody, well-crafted ballad" by the band.